How your fees are paid to Royal Holloway depends on who is paying them - yourself, a sponsor, or a government loan, for instance.

 If, at enrolment, the online information is showing the full fee is payable by you, you should still sign up online.
 However, you won’t be able to complete your enrolment until a formal sponsor's guarantee to make payment to Royal Holloway has been seen and recorded by us.

-You can either present your sponsor letter at enrolment or email a copy of the original letter to Student Administration.
-An invoice will be issued to your sponsor once you are fully enrolled.
+Please email a copy of the original letter to the Student Fees team.
+An invoice will be issued to your sponsor once you are fully enrolled by end of November.

 Please note that Royal Holloway does not produce sponsor invoices for accommodation fees.
 If a sponsor has agreed to pay the fees for your accommodation please forward a copy of the student invoice to them for payment.
 You can download a copy of the invoices for the current academic year from the finance tab of Campus Connect.